CaptEmulation/nitrogen-website/source/guides/apps/reactor.md

 We want to run this device application in the security context of a camera device.
 You can create this principal using the command line tool as well:

-`> n2 principal create --type --capabilities cameraCommand --name 'Pi Camera'`
+`> n2 principal create --type device --name 'Pi Camera'`

 We then install the application to the reactor, passing it the name of this principal and asking it to execute the application under this principal: